 I imagined Earth’s future, and now COP26 honchos are curious

-Science fiction can point us to scenarios of how to successfully tackle climate change
+Science fiction can point us to scenarios of how to tackle climate change

 In November, if all goes well, I will take part in the most important climate talks in six years as a speaker in some associated activities — in fact, as a science fiction writer.
 Probably I’m not the only person who finds this a little bizarre.
 It’s happening because actual delegates to the high-stakes deliberations over warming temperatures will have read my novel The Ministry for the Future, which depicts high-stakes deliberations over warming temperatures.